davidbonnet/astring/README.md

 ### `generate(node: object, options: object): string | object`

 Returns a string representing the rendered code of the provided AST `node`.
-However, if an `output` stream is provided in the options, it writes to that stream and returns it.
+However, if an `output` stream is provided in the `options`, it writes to that stream and returns it.

 The `options` are: